 Renfrew County CFDC reserves the right to seek the independent, confidential opinion of third party experts regarding the feasibility of the business plan.

 Round 3: Negotiation

-3 finalists will be selected to make formal presentations to the Renfrew County CFDC Investment Committee.
+The top 3 finalists will then make formal presentations to the Renfrew County CFDC Board of Directors.
 These presentations will be no more than 20 minutes in length and will be followed by a Q&A period lasting approximately 30 minutes.

-The Top 3 finalists are competing for a $100,000 investment deal negotiated directly with Renfrew County CFDC.
+The finalists are competing for a $100,000 investment deal negotiated directly with Renfrew County CFDC.
 Finalists must incorporate (or have previously incorporated) a company in order to be eligible for investment.

 The investment deal will normally take on the following form: